The Egg Foam Method of Combining Ingredients When Baking

 Gently sift the dry ingredients evenly over the surface of the foam—you want to distribute the weight of the dry ingredients evenly over the foam.
 Finally, fold everything together gently but thoroughly with your largest spatula.
 You can even fold with a flat whisk if you have one.

-Holding the bowl with one hand, cut down straight through the batter in the center of the bowl, sweep along the bottom of the bowl (spatula "blade" should be flat on the bottom), and come up the side of the bowl nearest you, folding the ingredients back toward the center.
-Turn the bowl ¼ turn or so, and repeat the motion.
+Holding the bowl with one hand, cut straight through the batter in the center, sweep along the bottom of the bowl (the spatula's blade should be flat on the bottom), and come up the side of the bowl nearest you, folding the ingredients back toward the center.
+Turn the bowl ¼ turns or so, and repeat the motion.

 Keep turning/cutting/sweeping/folding until the dry ingredients are incorporated.
 Yes, stirring would be faster, but you'd kill your foam.

-Pour the batter into an un-greased angel food pan (2 parts), run a knife through the batter to knock out any large air pockets, and bake and let cool upside down in the pan.
+Pour the batter into an ungreased angel food pan (2 parts), run a knife through it to remove any large air pockets, and bake.
+Then, let it cool upside down in the pan.

 Whole Egg (Genoise) versus Separated Egg (Sponge)